edu-ai/airena/README.md

-# aiVLE Frontend
+# AiRENA Frontend

-React frontend for aiVLE, built with Material UI 5, Redux, React Router, and more...
+React frontend for AiRENA, built with Material UI 5, Redux, React Router, and more...

 ## Screenshots